FAQs

 A: |

 Our year begins in August and ends in May.
-We meet every other Tuesday at a local church near Paris Mountain State Park where we rent space.
-Classes are held from 10:00 a.m. to 12:00 p.m. with a lunch break afterward.
-Recess and club activities follow and conclude by 1:30 p.m.
+We meet every Tuesday at a local church near Paris Mountain State Park where we rent space.
+First and second period classes are held from 10:00 a.m. to 12:00 p.m. with a lunch break afterward.
+Recess and club activities follow and conclude for our elementary students by 1:30 p.m.
+Our middle and high school students attend third period classes from 1:00 p.m. to 1:45 p.m.
 Optional field trips are scheduled outside of our normal class schedule. |

 Q: |